Saturday, August 15, 2015

 Aroma and Flavor -- 2.2 out of 3

-It is the use of high fructose corn syrup that caused me to lower the score by 0.5.
-(So really a 2.7 is I did not like the HFCS use.)
+The use of high fructose corn syrup caused me to lower the score by 0.5.
+(So, it's really a 2.7 because I did not like the HFCS use.)

-Upon opening the bottle it immediately has the aroma of solid root beer.
-Although for my liking, there is no notable vanilla scent.
-At the first drink I found it to be rich and creamy.
-There is a subtle vanilla flavor with a stronger caramel flavor.
-The flavor nothing special, being comparable to many mass-produced root beers.
-Although the lighter carbonation has it near the top of the HFCS mass-produced root beers which are normally way over carbonated.
-It is easy to note the syrup texture, which tends to linger long after consumption.
+Upon opening the bottle, the aroma is immediately reminiscent of solid root beer.
+However, to my disappointment, there is no discernible vanilla scent.
+Upon the first sip, I found the beverage to be rich and creamy.
+It possesses a subtle vanilla flavor with a more pronounced caramel flavor.
+The overall flavor profile is unremarkable, comparable to many mass-produced root beers.
+While the lighter carbonation is characteristic of HFCS-based mass-produced root beers, which are typically excessively carbonated, the syrupy texture is easily noticeable and tends to linger for an extended period after consumption.

 Head -- 2.5 out of 3